-Some standards and processes in the current ordinance may differ from those desired by today's residents and officials.
+Some standards and processes in the current ordinance seem to differ from those desired by today's residents and officials.
 Relatedly, the current ordinance addresses setbacks, land divisions, comprehensive plan amendments, and other topics in sometimes confusing manner, which can result in different interpretations and disagreements.
-To better clarify and communicate rules, the updated ordinance will increase definitions, introduce graphics, and utilize objective and measurable standards wherever practical.
-The update will also clarify and simplify regulations and procedures, saving time and money.
+To better clarify and communicate rules, the draft update to the ordinance increases definitions, introduces graphics, and uses objective and measurable standards wherever practical.
+The draft update also clarifies and simplifies regulations and procedures, saving time and money.